pjozsef/getting-starteds/docker.md

 * `RUN` actually runs a command and commits the result at build time.
 * `CMD` does not execute anything at build time, used when container starts.

+####COPY vs ADD
+* They are functionally similar, `COPY` only supports basic file copying, `ADD` has more features like tar extraction and remote URL support.
+The best use for add is auto-extracting tar files into the image.

 ####CMD vs ENTRYPOINT
 * `CMD` provides defaults, which are not used if  `docker run` arguments were supplied.
 * `ENTRYPOINT` provides the entrypoint to be executed. `docker run` arguments will not override `ENTRYPOINT` parameters, but they will be appended to it.